Account Hosted Widget

 • External identity provider (SSO) or

-• Making additional requests to the Mediastore API.
+• Making additional requests to the MediaStore API.

 You can integrate with the available global methods by following the steps in the Global Communication Methods Developer Guide.